SyncfusionExamples/get-started-with-blazor-calendar/README.md

 # Getting started with the Blazor Calendar Component

-A quick-start project that lets you to get start with the Blazor Calendar of Syncfusion and contains code snippets used to view and select dates.
-In this project I have enabled a few of its important features like setting specific date range values to the calendar, multi-date selection, and navigation between different calendar views such as month, year and decade.
+A quick-start blazor project that lets you to get start with the Blazor Calendar component of Syncfusion and contains code snippets used to view and select dates.
+In this project, few of its important features are enabled like setting specific date range values to the calendar, multi-date selection, and navigation between different calendar views such as month, year and decade.

 Documentation: https://blazor.syncfusion.com/documentation/calendar/getting-started/